 - Materials: Raw materials, purchased parts and subassemblies that feed into the end product

 - Measurements: defines how have we determined that the outcome is wrong

 - Environment: The conditions that influence the process including time, temperature, humidity or cleanliness

 As the team suggests possible causes, determine which heading that idea belongs under, jotting it down clearly.
 Also add another branch, covering “why” that cause would influence the effect we are investigating.
 Continue until the team runs out of ideas.

-If you find there are branches of the diagram that are missing, delve into that area further, asking questions; “Is it possible that the environment has effected our problem” too hot, too cold, too wet?
+If you find there are branches of the diagram that are missing, delve into that area further, asking questions; “Is it possible that the environment has affected our problem” too hot, too cold, too wet?

 If the top few causes are not clear, determine what further information is needed.
 While using a fishbone diagram does take time to develop, it will help you and your team to determine the real causes and allow you to improve your process and implement lasting change.

 TXM Article: Learn About Creating a Culture of Daily Problem Solving in this Lean Minute Video

 TXM Lean Minute: Videos About Lean Problem Solving

 TXM Lean Minute: Learn Simple Techniques to Finding the Root Cause in This Lean Minute Video